kubeflow/blog/_posts/2025-07-15-fraud-detection-e2e.md

 ## Why Kubeflow?

-This project demonstrates the power of using Kubeflow to abstract away the complexity of Kubernetes infrastructure, allowing data scientists and ML engineers to focus on what matters most: the data and model performance.
+This project demonstrates the power of using Kubeflow to abstract away the complexity of Kubernetes infrastructure, allowing AI Engineers, Data Scientists, and ML engineers to focus on what matters most: the data and model performance.

 ### Key Benefits